mfarme/mfarme/README.md

 - 👋 Hi, I’m @mfarme.
-I am a PhD student at University of Missouri.
+I am a PhD student at a University in Missouri and Nurse Leader at a healthcare system in SW MO.
 My background is in healthcare, specifically nursing.
 - 👀 I’m interested in biostatistics, machine learning for healthcare application, and population health.
 - 🌱 I’m currently learning utilization of PySpark to extract EMR data from a large "real world" dataset.
 - 💞️ I’m looking to collaborate on health research projects and Kaggle competitions to improve my skills in Python or R.